 Every filmmaker helps make this event possible.
 Here’s what you could win and how to support us.

-A $300 grand prize and excellence awards await our winners at the After Party.
+A grand cash prize and excellence awards await our winners at the After Party.

 Our panel of community film critics will select (1) grand prize winner—the recipient of a cash prize and our distinctive award for ‘Best Picture.’

 Best Film Editing

 Opening Night attendees will be able to choose their favorite film via an online poll, with the popular vote winner receiving the coveted Viewers Choice award.

 Each entry into the film festival is $40.
 Pay when you’re ready.